Konjin

+In Sect Shinto

+In the Sect Shinto faiths Konkokyo and Oomoto, Konjin is a benevolent Kami who is the primary focus of worship.

-Late in the Edo Period, in the province of Bitchū (western Okayama Prefecture), Konkō Daijin (Akazawa Bunji) began to learn a spiritual way later called Konkōkyō which began in spiritual experiences with the deity Konjin.
+Late in the Edo Period, in the province of Bitchū (western Okayama Prefecture), Konkō Daijin (Akazawa Bunji) began to learn a spiritual way later called Konkōkyō, which began in spiritual experiences with the deity Konjin.
 However, he stated that Konjin was not an evil kami but a deity who could bestow virtue.
-The Oomoto-kyo of Nao Deguchi was influenced by Konkōkyō to proclaim that "Ushitora no Konjin" was the kami who would restore the world.
+The Oomoto religion founded by Nao Deguchi was influenced by Konkōkyō to proclaim that "Ushitora no Konjin" was the kami who would restore the world.

+Ushitora no Konjin

+In the Oomoto religion, Ushitora no Konjin (艮の金神) is the deity who possessed its founder Nao Deguchi in 1892.